 The Clark-Dewsnup Fellowship was originally provided through the generosity of Calvin E. Clark (JD ’56) to honor his good friend and classmate, Richard L. Dewsnup, the first Solicitor General of the State of Utah and an outstanding natural resources lawyer.
 Following Cal Clark's passing, the Dewsnup Fellowship was renamed the Clark-Dewsnup Fellowship.
 The fellowship recipient receives a grant for the second year of law school and a paid summer clerkship with the Natural Resources Division of the Attorney General’s Office.

 The Khazeni Fellowship was established by the family of Reza Ali Khazeni in memory of their son who was deeply interested in nature and preservation of the environment.
 The fellowship provides an award to enable a student to spend a summer working for a non-governmental environmental advocacy organization.

 The Mitchell Fellowship was established through the generosity of Neil R. Mitchell in 1994 to honor the memory of his grandfather William J. Mitchell, a member of the first graduating class of the University of Utah College of Law (1913), and other members of the Mitchell family.
 The Mitchell Fellowship is awarded to a student who demonstrates extraordinary promise in the study of law and whose undergraduate or other graduate study represents distinction in a science discipline.

-The Anderson Fellowship in Oil & Gas is provided through the generosity of the Anderson Hatch Foundation, in honor of G.W.
+The G.W.
+Anderson Oil and Gas Scholarship is provided through the generosity of the Anderson Hatch Foundation, in honor of G.W.
 Anderson, known by his peers as “a pioneer in Utah’s oil and gas industry.”
-The Fellowship provides a scholarship and a paid summer internship in the Oil and Gas Law practice group of Holland and Hart LLP.
+The fellowship provides a scholarship and a paid summer internship in the Oil and Gas Law practice group of Holland and Hart LLP.